6-bank-organization/sixbank-account-library/README.md

 ## 🏦 Overview

-The `sixbank-account-library` is a core Java library designed to provide **standardized domain models, enums, and events** for the Account Microservice within the **SIX Bank Platform**.
+The `sixbank-account-library` is a core Java library designed to provide **standardized domain models, enums, events**, and **utility helpers** for the Account Microservice within the **SIX Bank Platform**.
 This library enables consistent representation of account-related concepts across distributed services in the banking ecosystem.

-It promotes reusability, event-driven architecture, and domain consistency across multiple services such as account management, ledger, notifications, and customer services.
+It promotes reusability, event-driven architecture, domain consistency, and standardized utility logic across services such as account management, ledger, notifications, and customer services.

 ---